OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 This works on all operating systems and is a great way to wirelessly upload code to your Omega.

-*NOTE: It is not recommended to upload files larger than 2MB using this method.*
+>NOTE: It is not recommended to upload files larger than 2MB using this method.

-Open the Editor App in the console, and click the `Upload File` button in the top bar.
-Your file will be uploaded to the current directory, so you'll need to first move to the correct directory in the side bar:
+First, open the Editor app in the Console.
+Any files you upload will be placed into the current working directory of the Editor, so you'll need to navigate to your intended directory in the side bar:

 ![upload-file-button](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/upload-file-with-editor-upload-button.png)

 >The green circle shows that my current directory is `/root`

-Now a prompt will open asking you to choose your file:
+Now click the `Upload File` button in the top bar and a prompt will open asking you to choose which file to upload from your computer:

 ![choose-file-button](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/upload-file-with-editor-choose-file.png)

 Click that and select the file you would like to upload.
-Then hit submit button:
+Then hit the `Submit` button:

 ![submit-button](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/upload-file-with-editor-submit.png)